Troubleshoot the Node.js Library

 Your application will run normally, but no metrics or traces will be collected.

-Nothing showing up in SolarWinds Observability
+Nothing shows up in SolarWinds Observability

 The most likely cause is that your Service key is not correct.
-There should be a message in the log saying
+There should be a message in the log saying Server responded: Invalid API key

 The Service key is used to identify your account and the service being instrumented.
-It is shown in the Add Data dialog when adding the new service.
+It is shown in the Add Data dialog when you add the new service.

-with the SolarWinds Observability API token (ingestion type) generated for this service, and replace YourServiceName
+It is a required configuration and should be in the form of YourApiToken:YourServiceName.
+Replace YourApiToken with the SolarWinds Observability API token (ingestion type) generated for this service, and replace YourServiceName with your chosen name for this service.
+See API Tokens.

 The service name is also called the entity's service ID in SolarWinds Observability.
 The service name can also be seen in the Overview tab in the service entity's Entity Explorer details view.
 Editing the display name of the service entity in SolarWinds Observability does not affect the Service key.